Fei Tian College - Student Handbook

 3. Student Grievance Resolution

-In connection with any investigation, whether by the Office of Student Affairs, the Provost or the committee conducting a hearing, information and evidence from any source and in any manner determined to be useful in reaching a recommendation is admissible and may be considered.
+• Information and evidence from any source and in any manner determined to be useful in reaching a decision is admissible and may be considered.

 Exhaustion of Remedies